 The Eddie Bauer Guide Gloves are built for function and form with an accent on esthetic.
 The goat ( I think that’s what it is) leather has been soft and supple from the first time I put them on, yet they have held up to the rigors of on-mountain work, snowmobile tow rides in the backcountry and full moon powder parties.

-The double Palm is cut in crucial ergonomic zones allowing for great pole feel and perfect penmanship on your bar tab receipt.
-As for the wet days the Guide gloves hold water unkeenly but what work/spring glove gives you complete waterproofing?
+The Eddie Bauer Gloves double Palm is cut in crucial ergonomic zones allowing for great pole feel and perfect penmanship on your bar tab receipt.
+As for the wet days the Eddie Bauer Guide Snowboard Gloves hold water unkeenly but what work/spring glove gives you complete waterproofing?

-The Guide Glove also comes in the Trigger Mitt version.
+These First Ascent Gloves also come in Trigger Mitt version.
 For anyone looking for a bit more warmth.

 Overall if you are looking for a tough, durable, and warm pair of gloves to add to your kit be sure to try on a pair of Eddie Bauer First Ascent Guide Gloves ($149.99), your hands will thank you!